-Obsidian Properties Facts and Photos
+Obsidian Meaning, Properties, Facts and Photos

-5. Our Collection of Obsidian
+5. Shop Obsidian

-This burning hot material then cools so rapidly against air water or rocks that crystals do not have time to grow.
+This burning hot material often cools so rapidly that crystals do not have time to grow.

 Magma is molten rock from beneath Earth's surface.
 Once spewed out from the vent of a volcano it becomes known as lava.

 Lava initially cools fairly rapidly but due to insulating properties the cooling process quickly slows down.